 - Jason Bourne has no recollection of who he is or why someone tried to kill him (and why people are still trying to kill him).

-In all of these examples, we see how the main character lacks something—needs something—and because of this they need to change over the course of the story in order to fulfill what they're lacking.
+In all of these examples, we see how the main character lacks something—needs something—and because of this they need to change over the course of the story in order to fulfill what they're missing.

 However, if nothing happens to the protagonist, they have no reason to change.
 They need something to force them to act.